raoul2000/yii2-workflow/guide/docs/concept-validation.md

 When a model is validated, following occurs :

-- `WorkflowValidator` identifies the pending transition by looking at the `status` attribute value and the current Status.
+- `WorkflowValidator` identifies the pending transition by looking at the `status` attribute value and the current Status
 - Based on the pending transition, get a *scenario sequence*
 - for each scenario in the scenario sequence, apply corresponding validating rules